enkodr/statuscheck/README.md

 # TODO

-- Check for connection status
+- Check for specific services connection
 - Check for file presence
 - Check for open port